Sorry, you need to enable JavaScript to visit this website.

 Biography

-I am a Fellow of St Catharine's College, a Member of the McDonald Institute of Archaeological Research, and University Professor in Conflict Archaeology and Holocaust Heritage at the Institute of Continuing Education, where I am also Academic Director in Archaeology.
+I am a Fellow of St Catharine's College, a Member of the McDonald Institute of Archaeological Research, and University Professor in Conflict Archaeology and Holocaust Heritage at the Institute of Professional and Continuing Education (PACE), where I am also Academic Director in Archaeology.
 I am also a member of the 12-strong UK delegation of IHRA, the International Holocaust Remembrance Alliance, a member of the Academic Advisory Board of the forthcoming Holocaust Memorial and Learning Centre in Westminster, and a Partner of the Cambridge Heritage Research Centre.

 I have many previous research projects.
 These include a digital heritage web-based project on Channel Islander victims of Nazi persecution, The Frank Falla Archive.
 This has been produced in collaboration with Freie Universitat Berlin, funded by the German EVZ foundation, and has put online the profiles of 125 concentration camp and Nazi prisons and the biographies of the c.
 200-250 islanders who were deported to these institutions.
 As a spin-off from this project, a teaching pack has been prepared for the Holocaust Educational Trust.
 My museum exhibition associated with this project, 'On British Soil: Nazi Persecution in the Channel Islands', was on at the Wiener Library for the study of Holocaust and Genocide from October 2017 to March 2018, and Guernsey Museum from March to May 2019.
-My book of the same title, published by the McDonald Institute for Archaeological Research, accompanies the exhibition.
+My book of the same title, published by the McDonald Institute for Archaeological Research, accompanied the exhibition.

 The digital heritage project above complements one of my recent monographs, entitled Victims of Nazi Persecution in the Channel Islands: A Legitimate Heritage?
 (Bloomsbury Academic, April 2019).
 This volume draws upon testimonies written by former political prisoners for compensation in the mid-1960s and explores why resistance was long neglected as a legitimate theme for heritage in the Channel Islands.
 It also explores my own heritage activism in this area.